Polygence blog / Research Opportunities and Ideas

 13 minute read

 Writing contests are a great way to focus on a topic that excites you, organize your thoughts, showcase your research and/or creativity, join a community, gain recognition, and even win cash, scholarships, and all-expenses-paid travel.
 The other nice thing about writing is that you can do it on your own time, and it doesn’t cost a dime.
-You can fit it around other summer activities or on weekends.
+You can fit it around other summer activities, summer programs for theater and English writing, or on weekends.
 You don’t need to win first place in these competitions to reap the benefits either.
 Many competitions offer all sorts of prizes at various levels, and you may get invaluable feedback from expert judges that will help you in your future writing projects–and, yes, winning looks great on college applications too!

-We’ve organized this list of teenage writing contests alphabetically, by the hosting institution.
-It covers a broad swath of subjects, including: scientific research; persuasive essays; poetry; comics; and philosophical arguments.
+We’ve organized this list of writing contests for high school students for 2024 alphabetically by the hosting institution.
+It covers a broad range of subjects, including scientific research, persuasive essays, poetry, comics, and philosophical arguments.
+Many contests are so inclusive that even middle school students may apply.

 Pro tip: Most of these competitions publish past winners on their websites.
 Read these winning entries to get inspired and to get a sense of the format, length, tone, and subject matter that’s considered winning material.
 It’s also just fascinating to read this great writing.